pdbuchan/rawsock/ipv6/README.md

 ## IPv6 introduces Extension Headers

+The IP header in IPv6 does not have provision for IP options embedded within the IP header itself like in IPv4.
+Instead, extension headers are used.
 Extension headers are optional headers that are positioned after the IPv6 header but before the TCP, ICMP, or UDP header.
 You can use multiple extension headers simultaneously by linking them to each other in a chain, one after another.
 If multiple extension headers are used, they must appear in a specific order (see `header_linking_and_fragmentation.c` of my [Simple Packet Sender (SPS) project](https://github.com/pdbuchan/sps/tree/main).

 In IPv6, packet fragmentation requires the introduction of a fragment extension header.